ecs87/Motile/README.md

   Then gain permissions by running: chmod 700 Motiled

   Run the daemon with: ./Motiled -daemon

+  If you're not used to setting up .conf files for masternodes here's a template for Motile:

+  rpcuser=YourRPCUserName
+  rpcpassword=YourRPCPassword
+  rpcport=7217
+  port=7218
+  daemon=1
+  server=1
+  rpcallowip=127.0.0.1
+  testnet=0
+  masternode=1
+  masternodesoftlock=1
+  masternodeprivkey=WhatYouGotFromMasternodeGenkeyEarlier

   Run "nano /root/.Motile/Motile.conf" and add your "masternode genkey" from the previous step into the masternodeprivkey= field.
 Then Save it (CTRL+X -> Y -> ENTER) and stop the daemon: ./Motiled stop, then restart it: ./Motiled -daemon (press CTRL+C after the server has started to return back to the cmd line).